eKeiran/CSS-Inventory/README.md

 This is basically a display of CSS animations inspired by ZTM's Animation Challenge!

 ## RULES:
+0. Fork the repository, clone your copy as was demonstrated: https://github.com/firstcontributions/first-contributions and make further changes in your local cloned copy
 1. Make a folder after yourself in the Cards directory
 2. Write your `my_animation.html` and `my_animation.css` files containing your animation and link them using `<style>`; no `<script>` allowed!
 Just pure CSS.
 You can be as imaginative as you want with your animation.
 3. Once done with the `.html` and `.css` files, screen record your animation and export it as a gif and save it inside your folder as `"your_name.gif"`.
 I'd recommend using OBS Studio to record then an online gif converter OR Microsoft ClipChamp - which can export a screen recorded video as a gif easily!